iliabylich/iliabylich.github.io/_posts/2015-11-10-handlersocket-with-ruby.markdown

              pure HS:       50.0 i/s - 2208314.91x slower
 ```

-I've run these benchmarks on 4 cores server with 4GB ram on Percona server 5.6.
+I have run these benchmarks on 4 cores server with 4 GB ram on Percona server 5.6.
 On both small and huge (30 millions records) datasets, with enabled and disabled query cache, with a small and a big value of `innodb_buffer_pool_size`.

-There's a 20-30x performance difference between Mysql2 and a C-based version of HandlerSocket because:
+There's a `20-30x` performance difference between `mysql2` and a C-based version of HandlerSocket because:
 + almost no time is taken for request parsing
-+ mysql2 is just a way more complex than my gem
++ `mysql2` is just a way more complex than my gem

 And I was really disappointed by performance of Ruby-based implementation.
 It's 2 millions times slower than C-based.
 Why?
 There's a magical number `50.0 i/s`, but I cannot find what does it mean.
 If you have an answer, please, ping me on Twitter.